Office Insurance Malaysia - Essential Coverage for Business Premises and Tenants

 3. Burglary Insurance

 Burglary insurance covers theft involving forced entry or exit.
-Standard policies cover office equipment, electronics, cash in safe, and stock.
-It does not cover theft by employees (that requires fidelity guarantee insurance) or mysterious disappearance without evidence of break-in.
+Standard cover includes office equipment, electronics, cash in safe, and stock.
+It does not cover theft by employees (that requires fidelity guarantee) or mysterious disappearance without evidence of break-in.

-Business interruption insurance covers your ongoing expenses and lost profit when an insured event (fire, flood, burst pipe) forces you to close or relocate temporarily.
+Business interruption covers your ongoing expenses and lost profit when an insured event (fire, flood, burst pipe) forces you to close or relocate temporarily.
 It typically covers rent, salaries, loan repayments, and lost revenue for up to 12 months.
+It only activates alongside a valid fire base claim.

-All risks insurance covers portable business equipment (laptops, cameras, projectors, tablets) anywhere, not just inside the office.
-If employees carry equipment to client sites, events, or home, all risks insurance provides coverage that fire insurance and burglary insurance do not.
+All risks covers portable business equipment (laptops, cameras, projectors, tablets) anywhere, not just inside the office.
+If employees carry equipment to client sites, events, or home, all risks provides cover that the fire base and burglary do not.

 6. Money Insurance

-Money insurance covers cash, cheques, and money orders against theft or loss.
-This includes cash in transit, cash in safe, and cash on premises during business hours.
-Businesses handling significant daily cash (above RM5,000) should consider this coverage.
+Money insurance covers cash, cheques, and money orders against theft or loss, including cash in transit, cash in safe, and cash on premises during business hours.
+Businesses handling significant daily cash should consider this section.

 |---|---|---|